Conditional access

 Conditional access (CA) is a term commonly used in relation to software and to digital television systems.
-Conditional access is that ‘just-in-time’ evaluation to ensure the person who is seeking access to content is authorized to access the content.
-Said another way, conditional access is a type of access management.
-Access is managed is by requiring certain criteria to be met before granting access to the content.
+Conditional access is an evaluation to ensure the person who is seeking access to content is authorized to access the content.
+Access is managed by requiring certain criteria to be met before granting access to the content.

 In software

-Conditional access is a function that lets you manage people’s access to the software in question, such as email, applications, and documents.
+Conditional access is a function that lets an organization manage people's access to the software in question, such as email, applications, and documents.
 It is usually offered as SaaS (Software-as-a-Service) and deployed in organizations to keep company data safe.
 By setting conditions on the access to this data, the organization has more control over who accesses the data and where and in what way the information is accessed.

 When setting up conditional access, access can be limited to or prevented based on the policy defined by the system administrator.
-For example, a policy might require access is available from certain networks, or access is blocked when a specific web browser is requesting the access.
+For example, a policy might require that access is available from certain networks, or access is blocked when a specific web browser is requesting the access.